Jessime/Jessime.github.io/_pages/revenge_of_arius.md

 Given that this was my first project, there's significantly more wrong with the game and the code than right with it.
 But here are a few things that stand out now as being kind of impressive:

 * I did all the art myself.
-I'm a terrible artist, but this [game board looks pretty sweet](https://raw.githubusercontent.com/Jessime/revenge_of_arius/master/tut19.png).
+I'm a terrible artist, but this game board looks pretty sweet:

+{% include figure image_path="https://raw.githubusercontent.com/Jessime/revenge_of_arius/master/tut19.png" alt="game board" %}

 * I had no idea how networking worked, but the game was turn-based, so I came up with a scheme wherein I:
   * serialize the entire game state to a string,
   * [email the string to a throwaway gmail account](https://github.com/Jessime/revenge_of_arius/blob/master/mails.py#L247) (ignore the password),